Nastel/tnt4j-streams/tnt4j-streams-ws/samples/azure-sb/README.md

     <property name="event.sink.factory.EventSinkFactory.ap.Port" value="6060"/>
     ```
 * Configure your Azure SB namespace access:
-  * Set configuration to obtain Azure SB  metrics access token (only one of `GetAPITokenSPN`, `GetAPITokenIMDS` steps shall be enabled):
+  * Set configuration to obtain Azure SB  metrics access token (enable either the `GetAPITokenSPN` step or the `GetAPITokenIMDS` step, but
+    not both):
-    * Set your REST API access service principal (SPN) credentials (step `GetAPITokenSPN`).
+    * Set your REST API access service principal (SPN) credentials (`GetAPITokenSPN` step).
 (These are the credentials provided by the
       `az ad sp create-for-rbac` command executed above):
       ```xml
       <property name="AzureTenant" value="5029a0f1-xxxx-xxxx-xxxx-xxxxxxxxxx78"/>